kagaimiq/jielie/datafmt/br17-fw.md

 ### BOOT_START_FIRST

-Just 32 bytes before the end of a flash image, there is a space for a `BOOT_START_FIRST` string.
+Just 32 bytes before the end of a flash image, there is a space for a `BOOT_START_FIRST` tag.

 ```
 0006afc0  ff ff ff ff ff ff ff ff  ff ff ff ff ff ff ff ff  |................|